 The couple will now be known as the Duke and Duchess of Cambridge, after Queen Elizabeth II, William’s grandmother, bestowed the titles on them on the morning of the wedding.

 Middleton walked up the aisle to The Introit, from the Latin meaning entrance, which was used as The Anthem in 1981.
-Guide me, O thou great redeemer, was the last sung at Diana’s funeral 14 years ago.
+The first hymn — Guide me, O thou great redeemer, was the last sung at Diana’s funeral 14 years ago.

 William, a Royal Air Force search and rescue helicopter pilot, winked and shared a joke with Kate’s father after appearing to tell his bride she looked beautiful.